Foreign data plans and currency

 - Stay in an AirBnb or VRBO to experience the convenience and comfort of home while spending much less than you would for a comparable hotel.

 - Have the best time!
 Take lots of photos, then come home and host a viewing party with your favorite people!
 Walk them through the photos and tell them all your favorite stories.
-Don’t be afraid to be proud of your incredible experience!
+Be proud of your incredible experience!